Rio Tinto shareholders reject executive pay report in caves blast protest

-A majority of Rio Tinto's (RIO.AX)(RIO.L) shareholders rejected the global miner's executive pay packages on Thursday, in a backlash over its destruction last year of ancient rock shelters in Western Australia.
+MELBOURNE (Reuters) -A majority of Rio Tinto’s shareholders rejected the global miner’s executive pay packages on Thursday, in a backlash over its destruction last year of ancient rock shelters in Western Australia.

 Rio Tinto blasted 46,000-year-old rock shelters at Juukan Gorge last May to expand an iron ore mine, sparking condemnation from investors, politicians and the wider community.